These delicious, rich, tasty homemade condensed milk rusks are really easy to make. The perfect rusk to dunk in coffee or tea!

 Step 3 - Melt the butter, then add in the sugar and whisk through until completely dissolved.
 The sugar may need to be heated with the butter to completely dissolve.

 Step 4 - Whisk together the egg and milk.
-Add the milk mixture, butter mixture and tin of sweetened condensed milk to the flour.
-Mix with a wooden spoon or silicone spatula until a dough has formed.
-Knead the dough a few times in the bowl to allow for some gluten formation.
+Add the milk, butter, and sweetened condensed milk to the flour.
+Mix with a wooden spoon until a soft dough has formed.
+Knead the dough a few times in the bowl, or really mix a few times after all the ingredients are combined with the wooden spoon to allow for some gluten formation.

 TIP - placing a bit of oil on your hands will stop the dough from sticking.